 - Submit an acceptable POC within 10 calendar days of notification from CHAP Director of Accreditation

 - If the Director of Accreditation asks for revisions, the applicant must submit modified POC within 5 calendar days

 - Director of Accreditation will notify the organization of POC requirement within 10 business days from the last day of the Site Visit

-- CHAP will respond to a revised POC within 10 business days of receipt of the submitted POC
+- CHAP will respond to a revised POC within 10 business

 - Completed Site Visit with no required actions or accepted POC